kcrary/istari/core/misc.md

 | `negative`     | arises in determining whether `mu` types are well-formed |

-It also contains some definitions and lemmas that defy categorization:
+It also contains other material that defies categorization:

     nonsense : type:nonsense
              = def:nonsense